 To achieve view consistency is to make a view up to date.
-When a view is to be accessed by a processor calling acquire_view, view consistency must be achieved for the view.
+Before a view is to be accessed by a processor calling acquire\view, view consistency must be achieved for the view.
 Write notices are created according to the intervals associated with the related view and the current version number of the view of the calling processor.
 Those write notices are passed to the calling processor to invalidate the related pages.
-When an invalid page is accessed, a page fault will cause the processor to fetch the diffs (or to fetch the home page in the home-based consistency protocol).
+When an invalid page is accessed, a page fault will cause the processor to either fetch the diffs or to fetch the home page in the home-based consistency protocol.
 In this way view consistency is achieved.

 View consistency is an area where we can improve the performance of the DSM system based on our VC model.
 In TreadMarks diffs are used to update pages, while home pages are used to update pages in the home-based protocol.
 In our experiments we found, when diffs are accumulating, more data and messages are passed through the network in TreadMarks than in the home-based protocol, since the cost of updating a page in the home-based protocol is constant and involves only one transmission of a page.
-Therefore, if we can merge accumulating diffs, transmission of diffs can be reduced.
+Therefore, we can use pages instead of diffs to update a view in order to avoid transmission of accumulating diffs.
+We also can pass the pages related to a view directly from one processor to the next processor that is going to access the view in order to avoid page faults and page requests sent to the home nodes (Diff requests are still needed when false sharing occurs, of course, but they tend to be rare).